Passover – Abib 14 is a Festival Day!

 Beginning the New Year – Part 2

-We learned that a tequphah is a solar event and is a point in time that could be an equinox or a solstice.
+We learned that a tequphah refers to a solar event and marks a specific point in time, which could be an equinox or a solstice.

-It was also recognized that a tequphath represents a season of the solar year.
-The two seasons for calculating Festival Days being spring-summer and autumn-winter.
+We also noted that a tequphath represents a season of the solar year.
+The two seasons used for calculating Festival Days are spring-summer and autumn-winter.

-With this in mind we will continue in Part 2 with an examination of the Festival of Tabernacles and the Festival of Ingathering.
-What we will discover is how they both relate to the determination of the scriptural New Year.
+With this understanding, we will continue in Part 2 by examining the Festival of Tabernacles and the Festival of Ingathering.
+We will uncover how both festivals relate to determining the scriptural New Year.

 Khag of Tabernacles

-We must next be cognizant of the difference between the use of the labels “the Khag (Festival) of Ingathering” and “the Khag of Tabernacles,” the latter forming only a part of the former.
-The instructions from Deuteronomy and Leviticus for the seven-day Khag of Tabernacles state:
+We need to understand the distinction between the labels “the Khag (Festival) of Ingathering” and “the Khag of Tabernacles.”
+The latter is actually just a part of the former.
+The instructions from the books of Deuteronomy and Leviticus regarding the seven-day Khag of Tabernacles state:

 Continue reading “Beginning the New Year – Part 2”